CSD Portfolio software suites requirements and supported platforms

-The cqbatch and mogulbatch command line utilities are now deprecated - while these remain a part of the CSD Release software during 2022, their use is no longer be recommended, and we would instead encourage switching to use of the CSD Python API.
+The cqbatch and mogulbatch command line utilities are now deprecated - while these remain a part of the CSD Release software during 2023, their use is no longer recommended, and we would instead encourage switching to the use of the CSD Python API.
 We anticipate that cqbatch will be removed entirely in a future release.

 In addition to the requirement of one of the supported platforms detailed above, the CSD Portfolio software suites also have the following hardware requirements:

 - Disk Space: